zilkipradita/ChatApp/README.md

 * And Host it online

-And also i worked on the plus point, such as :
+**And also i worked on the plus point, such as :**

 * Implement unit tests

-  lorem ipsum
+  For the Unit Tests i'm using RSpec, to test the models, and by using it i also worked on the Integration Testing for Sign Up scenario dan create room scenario. and i also make code coverage using SimpleCov, you can see the result of all of the test in installation section

 * Implement tasteful UI

+  i tried to make the UI more like chat app, so i implement some design in every page, you can see it in preview section below

+* Use modern JS frontend eg. React/Vue

+  i'm using Vue.js via CDN for the login submit form

 --------------------------------------------------------------------------